mailchimp/MailChimp.tmbundle/readme.md

 Is Everything Chimpy?

 ##IMPORTANT
 **This bundle makes calls to the MailChimp API and will not protect you from yourself.
-Make sure to use some form of version control or work on a copy.**
+Make sure to use some form of version control or work on copies.**